Best Budget Hotels Around the World for Travelers

 ONOMO Hotels want to grow in Africa and are always scouting for opportunities to grow and reach new markets.
 The goal is to become a top option for lodging in Africa, known for quality, price, and embracing local cultures.

-ONOMO Hotels is a excellent option to consider if you're heading to Africa.
-With a pledge to provide modern comfort, reasonable prices, and great locations.
-They make sure every guest has a relaxing and rewarding stay.
+ONOMO Hotels is an excellent option to consider if you are heading to Africa.
+With a pledge to provide modern comfort, reasonable prices, and great locations, they make sure every guest has a relaxing and rewarding stay.

 17. City Lodge Hotel Group – South Africa

-If you're planning a trip to Johannesburg, Cape Town, or Durban and keeping an eye on your spending, City Lodge hotels are worth considering.
+If you're planning a trip to Johannesburg, Cape Town, or Durban and watching your spending, City Lodge hotels are worth considering.
 They have locations all over these cities, so you're sure to find one that fits your needs.

 What does comfortable mean at City Lodge?
 Expect clean and well-maintained rooms.
 While they might not be super fancy, they provide what you need for a pleasant stay.
 Think cozy beds, a TV, and a private bathroom.
 Many locations also have things like free Wi-Fi, which is always a bonus these days.